okta/okta-auth-swift/README.md

 #### [enroll](https://developer.okta.com/docs/api/resources/authn/#enroll-okta-verify-push-factor)

 Enrolls a user with the Okta verify push factor.
-The factor must be activated on the device by scanning the QR code or visiting the activation link sent via email or sms.
+The factor must be activated on the device by scanning the QR code or visiting the activation link sent via email or SMS.
-Use the published activation links to embed the QR code or distribute an activation email or sms.
+Use the published activation links to embed the QR code or distribute an activation email or SMS.

 ```swift
 public func enroll(onStatusChange: @escaping (OktaAuthStatus) -> Void,